 Clean cars standards will reduce local air pollution by reducing auto emissions over time on each year’s new car models sold in the state.
 The standards will also bring more electric cars to the state.
 This means everyone, not just new car buyers, will benefit.

-11 states have adopted Clean Cars in full.
+15 other states and Washington DC have adopted clean car standards.
 Cold weather states that have adopted clean cars standards include Colorado, New Jersey, Vermont, Pennsylvania and more.
-3 other states have adopted part of the standards.
+Minnesota would be the first clean car state in the Midwest.

 Not only does the Minnesota PCA have the clear authority to act on reducing emissions, it has the obligation to protect our air, our water, and our health under the federal Clean Air Act.
 In Minnesota, the legislature has authorized PCA to adopt “standards of emission of air contaminants from motor vehicles,” and has directed the PCA to adopt these air pollution standards.
 Minnesota’s legislative authority to do this also mirrors the authority used by agencies in six other states to adopt these standards.
 And in these other states, legal challenges to that authority have failed.

-Clean car standards in Minnesota would only include cars, light trucks and SUVs.
+Clean car standards in Minnesota help increase the supply of pollution-free cars, light trucks and SUVs.
 It does NOT include farm or ranch implements like tractors or combines; delivery trucks; tractor trailers or other commercial vehicles.

 Nationally, auto manufacturers are focusing their attention on states that have adopted Clean Cars.
 These companies are not only bringing more electric vehicle options to these states, but they are investing in upgrading the electric charging infrastructure that will help charge these vehicles.

 Minnesota needs to adopt Clean Cars in order to ensure more of those models, which include electric light trucks and SUVs, are sent here.